 In cases involving alleged misappropriation by a former employee, jurors may be more sympathetic to typical defensive themes such as the employee’s right to take their expertise to a new job without fear of reprisal.
 Nevertheless, due to the comparatively higher damages awarded by juries, jury trials will often be preferable to bench trials for most trade secret plaintiffs.

 After the close of discovery and the resolution of any dispositive motions, the case will proceed to trial on any remaining claims or issues.
-Depending on the jurisdiction and individual practices of the court or judge, trial may be scheduled near the outset of the litigation at a case management conference, or may be scheduled on relatively short notice after it is clear to the judge that the case is “trial-ready.”
+Depending on the jurisdiction and individual practices of the court or judge, a trial may be scheduled near the outset of the litigation at a case management conference, or it may be scheduled on relatively short notice after it is clear to the judge that the case is “trial-ready”.

 As in any other civil litigation, the party with the burden of proof is given the opportunity to present its case, which may consist of an opening statement, testimony of fact and expert witnesses, and a closing argument.
 The opposing party will generally have the opportunity to cross-examine each witness after they provide direct testimony.
 After the party with the burden of proof rests, the opposing party presents its case, consisting largely of the same elements.
 The case is then submitted to the jury to render a verdict, or to the judge for an opinion and order in a bench trial.